 Strange Settlers in Canada in the 19th Century

 Strange Settlers in Australia in the 19th Century

 Strange Settlers in New Zealand in the 19th Century

 The Strange Family Crest was acquired from the Houseofnames.com archives.
 The Strange Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 28 June 2013 at 08:21.
+This page was last modified on 1 August 2016 at 16:37.